dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Import.md

 This topic presents examples of using the Splice Machine standard flat file ingestion methods: `IMPORT_DATA`, `UPSERT_DATA_FROM_FILE`, and `MERGE_DATA`, and contrasts the results of importing the same data with each method.

-For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_intro.html).
+For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_intro.html) in this section; for examples of using bulk HFile import with flat files, see [Bulk Importing Flat Files](bestpractices_ingest_bulkimport.html), also in this section.

 ## Selecting the Best Method for Your Situation